PyBites-Open-Source/pybitesbooks/README.md

 > What gets measured gets managed. - Peter Drucker

-Our simple yet effective reading app.
+Our simple yet effective reading app: [PyBites Books](https://pybitesbooks.com)

 (Warning: it can be addictive and will cause you to read more!)

 ## Setup